About Heartell Press

 Owner, Designer, Printer

 Rachel Kroh is the founder of Heartell Press.
 She designs and carves the blocks for all our cards and prints.
 Rachel was born in Oak Park, Illinois and raised in the foothills of Salt Lake City, Utah.
 She holds a Bachelor of Arts from Sarah Lawrence College, a Master of Fine Arts in Printmedia from the School of the Art Institute of Chicago and a Master of Arts and Religion from Yale Divinity School.
 Before founding Heartell Press in 2014, she exhibited her sculpture, paintings and prints in galleries in Chicago and New York.
 She was co-founder of the progressive dinner church St. Lydia’s in Brooklyn, NY and Executive Director of the nonprofit organization Music that Makes Community.
-After seven wonderful years of food coop membership, community garden building and committed pizza and bagel consumption in Brooklyn, NY, Kroh relocated in September 2016 to Fort Wayne, Indiana.
-She is enjoying the close proximity to family, the abundant space for inventory and letterpress equipment and the plentiful peace and quiet of the midwest.
+After seven wonderful years of food coop membership, community garden building and committed pizza and bagel consumption in Brooklyn, NY, Rachel relocated with her husband in September 2016 to Fort Wayne, Indiana.
+They welcomed their first son in 2018 and are expecting another in November 2020.
+Rachel enjoys the close proximity to family, the abundant space for inventory and letterpress equipment and the plentiful peace and quiet of the midwest.

-Erin is a local illustrator with backgrounds in graphic design and screen printing.
+Erin joined our team in 2018.
+She runs our print shop and handles all our letterpress printing.
+She is a local illustrator with backgrounds in graphic design and screen printing.
 She also curates art exhibits in Fort Wayne and is a board member of HeART of the City, organizing local art events.
 She enjoys traveling and pulls inspiration from the street art she encounters.